maevecrossan/la-luna/TESTING.md

 ## CSS

-The base style.css has one minor error but this was fixed but removing a simple digit from the 'our story' animations.
+The animation error in the 'Our Story' section was resolved by removing an incorrectly placed digit in the timing property, ensuring smoother transitions.

 All three CSS files passed the validator.

 ## Eight Shapes Contrast Grid

-Below is a screenshot of how I ensured my colour combinations passed the contrast test so the website remains accessible to all users.
-No combinations labelled DNP were used for essential aspects such as text, but may have been used for box borders, accents, etc.
+Below is a screenshot of how I ensured my colour combinations passed the contrast test to ensure the website remains accessible to all users.
+The animation error in the 'our story' section was resolved by removing an extraneous digit in the timing property, ensuring smoother transitions.

 ![Colour Contrast Grid](docs/testing/colour-contrast-test.png)

 ## WAVE Evaluation Tool
-The following are the results from my WAVE evaluations for each page.
-Notes explaining alerts are present under the relevant screenshot.
+WAVE (Web Accessibility Evaluation Tool) identifies accessibility issues on web pages.
+Results for each page are summarized below, with explanations provided for key alerts.

 [**1.
 Homepage WAVE Evaluation Screenshot**](docs/testing/wave/wave_home.png)

 * Only one alert (below) was raised for this page.
 It was questioning whether or not the copyright should be a heading.
 I decided to leave this alert as I didn't think making it a heading was necessary.
-This specific error will not be addressed again for the sake of brevity.
+This alert will not be addressed again in other sections for brevity.
     ![Homepage WAVE alert](docs/testing/wave/wave_home_error.png)

 [**2.
 Menu WAVE Evaluation Screenshot**](docs/testing/wave/wave_menu.png)

 * WAVE picked up on skipped heading levels on this page.
 As the menu uses the base template, headings will likely skip on occassion due to content (or lack there of) on each respective page.
-This specific error will not be addressed again for the sake of brevity.
+This alert will not be addressed again in other sections for brevity.
     ![Menu WAVE alert](docs/testing/wave/wave_menu_error.png)